rcemper/AoC2021-rcc/days/day23.md

   #########
 ````
 Amphipods can move up, down, left, or right so long as they are moving into an unoccupied open space.
 Each type
-of amphipod requires a different amount of energy to move one step: Amber amphipods require 1 energy per step,
+of amphipod requires a different amount of **energy** to move one step: Amber amphipods require 1 energy per step,
 Bronze amphipods require 10 energy, Copper amphipods require 100, and Desert ones require 1000.
 The amphipods
-would like you to find a way to organize the amphipods that requires the least total energy.
+would like you to find a way to organize the amphipods that requires the **least total energy**.

 However, because they are timid and stubborn, the amphipods have some extra rules:
-- Amphipods will never stop on the space immediately outside any room.
+- Amphipods will never **stop on the space immediately outside any room**.
 They can move into that space so
 long as they immediately continue moving.
 (Specifically, this refers to the four open spaces in
 the hallway that are directly above an amphipod starting position.)
-- Amphipods will never move from the hallway into a room unless that room is their destination room and that
+- Amphipods will **never move from the hallway into a room** unless that room is their destination room **and** that
 room contains no amphipods which do not also have that room as their own destination.
 If an amphipod's starting
 room is not its destination room, it can stay in that room until it leaves the room.
 (For example, an Amber
 amphipod will not move from the hallway into the right three rooms, and will only move into the leftmost room
 if that room is empty or if it only contains other Amber amphipods.)
-- Once an amphipod stops moving in the hallway, it will stay in that spot until it can move into a room.
+- Once an amphipod stops moving in the hallway, **it will stay in that spot until it can move into a room**.
 (That is, once any amphipod starts moving, any other amphipods currently in the hallway are locked in
 place and will not move again until they can move fully into a room.)